selinkorkmaz/selinkorkmaz.github.io/_posts/2020-11-23-week15reflective.md

 A big issue that I solved with the help of Dr. Pilsch- THANK YOU!
 Was where every time I clicked any of the headers like `Home`, `Categories`, `FAQ`, or `Debate Videos` it would redirect me to my main domain of https://selinkorkmaz.github.io/.
 I was in the right direction with my original code but was missing a few key elements.
 I needed to set `hrefs` to the individual files I want to link for it to work (and it did!).
 Another suggestion by Dr. Pilsch was to create .md (Markdown) instead of HTML to make it easier because any `.md file` can translate into a `.html file` by Jekyll.
 <br/>

+All in all, I have loved this course and I am excited for the finished final project!